-Sir Richard Branson has named Scottish fintech Sustainably as his start-up of the year.
+Sir Richard Branson names Edinburgh fintech as start-up of 2019

 The Edinburgh-based start-up encourages customers to have a positive social impact by rounding up their cashless transactions and donating “spare change” automatically every time they shop, distributing micro-donations to their chosen good causes.